 Bob Clark, the director of A Christmas Story, did a cameo with the Leg Lamp.
 Clark played the role of Swede, the dim-witted neighbor, who marvels at the Leg Lamp from outside the house.

-The smallest official version of the leg lamp available for purchase is a light-up necklace.
-This mini leg lamp necklace is sure to collect tons of compliments at your next holiday party.
+The smallest official version of the Leg Lamp available for purchase as a light-up necklace.
+This mini Leg Lamp necklace ($5 via Amazon) is sure to collect tons of compliments at your next holiday party.

-Yes, you can also eat the Christmas Story leg lamp.
-This cookie cutter creates holiday cookies in the shape of the iconic leg lamp.
-Make your holiday treats into Major Awards lamp cookies that everyone can enjoy.
+Yes, you can also eat the Christmas Story Leg Lamp.
+This Leg Lamp cookie cutter ($5+ via Amazon) creates holiday cookies in the shape of the iconic lamp.
+Make your holiday treats into a Major Award that’s edible and everyone can enjoy.